 Initially, many of the astronauts whined and shouted physical and emotional distress from the experiment.
 However, over time, each began to rest cozily into their new perceptions.

 The scientists conducting the experiment found that if the astronauts could tolerate the discomfort for at least 26-30 days without any period of rest from the experiment, each person’s brain began to create new neural pathways which “reconfigured” their brains to seeing the world normally again.
 Their brains actually learned to “flip” the world back into place.
 How fascinating is that?

 Below is a list of 41 ideas, created to unlock the gate which has confined you to your rut – each inspiring you to “play” your way out of there.
 Please get inventive and form your own.

-The idea is to “break up” the mundane and introduce new ideas into your life which will help you dig yourself out of whatever creative, financial, emotional or physical ditch you are in.
+The idea is to “break up” the mundane and introduce new ideas into your life which will redesign your brain’s neural pathways.
+This is the key to digging yourself out of whatever creative, financial, emotional or physical ditch you are wallowing in.